lukasbesch/Crackpot/README.md

 #ϾЯ∆ϾКƤØ₮

-☱☲☴☲☱☲ ॐ ☴☲☱☲☴☲☲

-This is very WIP and not intended for production use!

-☴☲☱☲☴☲☲☴☲☱☲☴☲☲☴
+☱☲☴☲☱☲☱☲☴☱☲☴☴☲☱☲☴☲☲☱☲☴☱☲☴☱☲☴☱☲

+Crackpot is a simple Gulp boilerplate for fast landing pages.

+☴☲☱☲☴☲☲☴☲☱☲☴☲☲☴☱☲☴☱☲☴☱☲☴☱☲☴☱☲☴

+##Installation

-* npm install
+→ npm install

-* Master task: gulp
+##Setup
+Adjust _gulp/config.json to your needs

+##Tasks
+__Default task: gulp__
-    Serve 'src' to localhost:3000
+* Serves src/ to localhost:3000
-* Build task: gulp build
-* PSI mobile task: gulp mobile
-    Run mobile Google PageSpeed Insights on dist folder
+* Handles SCSS files
+* Compresses images
+* Injects scripts
+* Watches everything and refreshes your browsers when something changes

-* PSI Desktop task: gulp desktop
+__Build task: gulp build__
-    Run desktop Google PageSpeed Insights on dist folder

-☴☲☱☲☴☲☲☴☲☱☲☴☲☲☴
+* Copies everything important from src/ to dist/
+* Combines all JS files into a minimized main.js file
+* Combines all CSS files into a minimized style.css file
+* Minimizes all HTML files
+* Inserts render blocking CSS inline

+☱☲☴☲☱☲☱☲☴☱☲☴☴☲☱☲☴☲☲☱☲☴☱☲☴☱☲☴☱☲☴

-## To do
+#### To do

 • PSI in Vagrant
 • Bower integration